Sumerian language: Vowels

 During the Old Sumerian period, the southern dialects (those used in the cities of Lagash, Umma, Ur and Uruk), which also provide the overwhelming majority of material from that stage, exhibited a vowel harmony rule based on vowel height or advanced tongue root.
 Essentially, prefixes containing /e/ or /i/ appear to alternate between /e/ in front of syllables containing open vowels and /i/ in front of syllables containing close vowels; e.g. 𒂊𒁽 e-kaš_{4} "he runs", but 𒉌𒁺 i_{3}-gub "he stands".
 Certain verbs with stem vowels spelt with /u/ and /e/, however, seem to take prefixes with a vowel quality opposite to the one that would have been expected according to this rule, (Note: In particular, the verbs 𒊒 ru "lay down", 𒋩 sur "produce fluid", 𒃡 ur_{3} "drag", and 𒌴 ur_{4} "pluck" take open-vowel prefixes; and the verbs 𒌣 de_{2} "pour", 𒂊 e "do, say", 𒇯𒁺 ed_{3} "go out", 𒆟 keš_{2}(d) "bind", and 𒅊 se_{12} "live/dwell (plural)" take close-vowel prefixes.) which has been variously interpreted as an indication either of the existence of additional vowel phonemes in Sumerian or simply of incorrectly reconstructed readings of individual lexemes.
-The 3rd person plural dimensional prefix 𒉈 -ne- is also unaffected, which Jagersma believes to be caused by the length of its vowel.
+The 3rd person plural dimensional prefix 𒉈 -ne- is also unaffected, which Jagersma posits to be caused by the length of its vowel.
 In addition, some have argued for a second vowel harmony rule.

 There also appear to be many cases of partial or complete assimilation of the vowel of certain prefixes and suffixes to one in the adjacent syllable reflected in writing in some of the later periods, and there is a noticeable, albeit not absolute, tendency for disyllabic stems to have the same vowel in both syllables.
 These patterns, too, are interpreted as evidence for a richer vowel inventory by some researchers.
 For example, we find forms like 𒂵𒁽 ga-kaš_{4} "let me run", but, from the Neo-Sumerian period onwards, occasional spellings like 𒄘𒈬𒊏𒀊𒋧 gu_{2}-mu-ra-ab-šum_{2} "let me give it to you".
 According to Jagersma, these assimilations are limited to open syllables and, as with vowel harmony, Jagersma interprets their absence as the result of vowel length or of stress in at least some cases.
 There is evidence of various cases of elision of vowels, apparently in unstressed syllables; in particular an initial vowel in a word of more than two syllables seems to have been elided in many cases.
 What appears to be vowel contraction in hiatus (*/aa/, */ia/, */ua/ > a, */ae/ > a, */ie/ > i or e, */ue/ > u or e, etc.) is also very common.
 There is some uncertainty and variance of opinion as to whether the result in each specific case is a long vowel or whether a vowel is simply replaced/deleted.

 Syllables could have any of the following structures: V, CV, VC, CVC.
 More complex syllables, if Sumerian had them, are not expressed as such by the cuneiform script.